skiss10/demo-chatgpt/README.md

 The Ably Reactor provides Queues to consume realtime data, Events to trigger server-side code or functions in respons to realtime data, and Firehose to stream events to other queue or streaming services.

 [Find out more about the Ably Reactor](https://www.ably.io/reactor)

-# Questions

-Please visit http://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

-# License

-Copyright (c) 2017 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
-Refer to [LICENSE](./LICENSE) for the license terms.